iwasahighwayman/my-elusive-whale/README.md

 The resultant 4.1 x 2 or 8.2 Volt power supply was then bucked down to 4.5 Volts, and the experiments were repeated.

-After a few rounds of "charge all day" then "drain all night" over the course of a week or so, the single spare backyard LED lighting unit consuming 100 mA would operate at 4.5 Volts for 21 or 22 hours.
+After a few rounds of "charge all day" then "drain all night" over the course of a week or so, the single spare back yard LED lighting unit consuming 100 mA would operate at 4.5 Volts for 21 or 22 hours.

-So when dividing that time window by three, for the three actual backyard LED lighting units running for six hours, the solar cell batteries should still have some charge remaining the next morning.
+So when dividing that time window by three, for the three actual back yard LED lighting units running for six hours, the solar cell batteries should still have some charge remaining the next morning.

 # Iteration #2C: Electrical transmission lines